daleonpz/Notes/fh-dortmund/01-ITESD.md

 - not for embedded systems (event driven applications)
 - control and data/object flow do not have separate semantics

-## Interaction Diagram (DRAFT VERSION)
+## Interaction Diagram (DRAFT VERSION AFTER SLIDES - need to check with our homework)
+- Form of activity diagram
 - Try to model how different diagrams work together

 ## Use Case Diagram
+- view of a system that emphasizes the **behavior** as it appears to outside **users**.
-- External visible activites that interacts with the system
+- External visible activities that interacts with the system
 - Functional requirements
 - Include: For example "Driving a car" is include in "using a car"
-- Extend: For example "Turn on a radio" is an extention but it is not need to "using a car"
+- Extend: For example "Turn on a radio" is an extension but it is not need to "using a car"
 - Note the direction of the arrows when using _include_ and _extend_

 ### Use Case Description